 - Deduction for costs of removing barriers to the disabled and the elderly-This is a deduction a business can take for making a facility or public transportation vehicle more accessible to and usable by persons who are disabled or elderly.
 For more information, see chapter 7 of Publication 535, Business Expenses. - Disabled access credit This is a nonrefundable tax credit for an eligible small business that pays or incurs expenses to provide access to persons with disabilities.
 The expenses must be to enable the eligible small business to comply with the Americans with Disabilities Act of 1990.
-See the instructions for Form 8826, Disabled Access Credit, for more information. - Work opportunity credit This credit provides businesses with an incentive to hire individuals from targeted groups that have a particularly high unemployment rate or other special employment needs.
+See Form 8826, Disabled Access Credit, for more information. - Work opportunity credit This credit provides businesses with an incentive to hire individuals from targeted groups that have a particularly high unemployment rate or other special employment needs.
 One targeted group consists of vocational rehabilitation referrals.
 These are individuals who have a physical or mental disability that results in a substantial handicap to employment.
+See Form

-See the instructions for Form 5884, Work Opportunity Credit, and Publication 954, Tax Incentives for Distressed Communities, for more information.
-Under current law, an employer cannot claim the credit for the wages of an employee who begins work for the employer after August 31, 2011.
+5884, Work Opportunity Credit, and Publication 954, Tax Incentives for Distressed Communities, for more information.